jieunn01/Baek_J_Music_Mixer/README.md

 ### Audio elements

-It divided into melody, voices, instrument, hand clap and beats.
+It divided into melody, voices, instrument, break clap and beats.
 Users can easily recognize audio with each icon.

 ### Inspiration